chocolatey/docs/input/en-us/choco/troubleshooting/dependency-troubles.md

   ![Output from choco install KB2919442 where it is already installed.
 Following output is from choco install glab where it fails to resolve dependency 'chocolatey-windowsupdate.extension'](/assets/images/chocolatey/kb-dependency-failure-5.png)

-6. Installing this in the same ways as before (`choco install chocolatey-windowsupdate.extension`, then `choco install chocolatey-windowsupdate.extension --ignore-dependencies`).
+6. We install this in the same way as before (`choco install chocolatey-windowsupdate.extension`, then `choco install chocolatey-windowsupdate.extension --ignore-dependencies`).

   ![Output from choco install chocolatey-windowsupdate.extension where it fails to resolve dependency 'KB3033929'](/assets/images/chocolatey/kb-dependency-failure-6.png)

-7. Installing the next package (`KB3033929`), we note that it did not have any dependency failures.
+7. We install the next package (`KB3033929`) and note that it did not have any dependency failures.

   ![Output from choco install KB3033929 where it installs with no dependency failures](/assets/images/chocolatey/kb-dependency-failure-7.png)